 The region of Burgundy is located just southwest of Paris, easily accessible from the French capital thanks to the high speed TGV train, modern highways, and a network of rivers and canals.
 Burgundy is considered the wine capital of France, and with good reason.
 The vineyards in Burgundy are the most sought after in the world.
+Visit Burgundy with us.

 The Saone River, the Canal de Bourgogne, and numerous other waterways provide a leisurely means for a river boat vacation.
 From behind the wheel of a rented boat you can glide along tree-lined canals, floating along at the pace of a brisk walk.
 Luxurious hotel-barges offer exquisite service, haute cuisine, and the best wines from Burgundy's many vineyards.

 Regional cuisine includes the famous boeuf bourguignon, coq au vin, and garlicky snails.
 And who could forget that Dijon is synonymous with mustard!
 Burgundy, or Bourgogne, is home to what have been called "the best wines in Christendom."
 Vineyards include Chamberlain, Pommard, Meursault, Chablis, Pouilly-Fuisse, and a long list of other well-known names.